Teaching

 POSTGRADUATE DEVELOPMENT

 I’m also a founding member of a Working Group on Data Sharing.
-We host online events a few times a year to bring together scholars from different fields and countries to discuss their work-in-progress.
+We host online events a few times a year to bring together scholars from different fields and countries to discuss work-in-progress.
 Please get in touch if you are interested in joining us.

 TEACHING EXPERTISE